 - 3.1 Students are required to attend the School for the full duration of each term.
-Students who wish to be away for good reason in term time must first obtain the consent of their academic adviser.
-Students away through illness must inform their academic adviser and seminar chairs and, where the absence is for more than a fortnight, the Student Services Centre. - 3.2 Students with disabilities which may impact on their studies should contact the Adviser to Students with Disabilities and /or Dyslexia in good time to negotiate reasonable adjustments which will be set out in an Individual Student Support Agreement.
-They must also agree to the extent to which this information will be shared within the School.
-If the School is not informed about a disability in good time, it may not be able to make the appropriate reasonable adjustments. - 3.3 Students must maintain regular contact with their academic adviser to discuss relevant academic and pastoral care issues affecting their course of study.
+Students who wish to be away for good reason in term time must first obtain the consent of their supervisor.
+Students away through illness must inform their supervisor and seminar chairs and, where the absence is for more than a fortnight, the Student Services Centre. - 3.2 Students with disabilities which might impact on their studies should contact an Adviser in the Disability and Well-Being Office in good time to negotiate reasonable adjustments.
+These will be set out in an Individual Student Support Agreement.
+Students must also agree to the extent to which this information will be shared within the School.
+If the School is not informed about a disability in good time, it may not be able to make the appropriate reasonable adjustments. - 3.3 Students must maintain regular contact with their supervisor to discuss relevant academic and pastoral care issues affecting their course of study.
 These should include: - Guidance at the start of the session regarding course choice - Discussion of academic progress - 3.4 These discussions should take place through direct one-to-one meetings and other means of communication, such as emails.
 The number and nature of meetings may vary between departments and programmes as detailed in the relevant handbook.
-Students should be able to meet their academic adviser within the first week of term time, i.e. either during regular office hours or at a mutually convenient time. - 3.5 Students are expected to regularly attend and participate in seminars. - 3.6 Students must submit all required course work, whether assessed or non-assessed, on time.
-In submitting course work, students must abide with the School's policy on plagiarism as set out in the School's on-line Calendar. - 3.7 Students should ensure the accuracy of the information regarding their course of study, including their optional papers.
+Students should be able to meet their adviser within the first week of term time, i.e. either during regular office hours or at a mutually convenient time. - 3.5 Attendance at classes is compulsory and is recorded on LSEforYou.
+Any student who is absent on two consecutive occasions or is regularly absent without good reason will be automatically reported to their academic adviser. - 3.6 Students must submit all required coursework on time, whether it is summative coursework (i.e. work that counts towards the final mark) or formative work (that does not count towards the final mark).
+In submitting coursework, students must abide with the School's policy on plagiarism as set out in the School's Assessment Offences Regulations: Plagiarism. - 3.7 Students should ensure the accuracy of the information regarding their programme of study, including their optional papers.

 All changes in course choices must be communicated to the Student Services Centre.
 Failure to report changes will result in a student being required to take the examination in the course for which he or she was originally registered. - 3.8 Students must communicate changes of term time and home addresses to the Student Services Centre via LSEforYou as soon as they occur. - 3.9 Students must pay School fees when due.
 Failure to pay fees could result in the withdrawal of Library rights, termination of registration, and/or the withholding of transcripts and/or degree award certificate. - 3.10 Students who decide to interrupt their studies or withdraw from the School must inform their academic adviser, the Programme Tutor and the Student Services Centre in writing.
 Failure to inform the School could result in a demand for fee payments for the full session.